Frequently Asked Questions

 We also offer the option for clients to have their assessment complete and receive a 2-3 report summary.
 This is a shorter, briefer version of a full report and may be suited for individuals that are seeking identification without formalised support integration.

-What is the difference between a summary report and a detailed report?
+What is the difference between a summary report, a detailed report and NDIS functional capacity report?

 A summary report is usually 3-5 pages and will include: